heygautam2001/QSpiders/SQL.md

  - 2. file : Non-structured

 4. DBMS is a software which is used to maintain and manage the database
-   1. The DBMS stores data int the either table format or file format
+   1. The DBMS stores data in the form of either table format or file format
    2. Table -> Structured
    3. File -> Non-Structured
-- since the DBMS is a software to interact with this we have to pass the comment -> communication : that should ber in the form
+- since the DBMS is a software to interact with this we have to pass the comment -> communication : that should be in the form
 - of either sql or n0-sql
 - Basically there are 5 types of DBMS
   1. NDBMS - Network Database Management System.